ArnavGV/VLSI_Arch/README.md

 ## Lab 4
 Design a Moore FSM controller to control the appliances for room comfort as per specifications, given inputs that are sensitive to temperature change.
 Then syntheize it for Xilinx FPGA (XC7Z020 CLG484-1) and characterize performance, complexity, delay and power.

+## Lab 5
+Simulate the CORDIC algorithm for 16 iterations and track convergence